 With recent attendance at local test centres slightly decreasing, members of the county's Wiltshire and Swindon Local Resilience Forum are reminding people who have a high temperature, a new and continuous cough, or a loss of taste and/or smell that they should book a test as soon as possible, and self-isolate until their results are known.

-People can book at test at the Government's test booking website
+People can book at test at the GOV.UK: Get a free PCR test to check if you have coronavirus (COVID-19)

 There is a quick turnaround between booking a test at a local test site local and getting the results back, so people are encouraged to play their part and follow the guidance.
 Test centres will also be open throughout the Christmas and New Year period.